 A: Under the employment of this organization you can use the hours worked on actual cases doing the specific LNC billable tasks towards your practical hours.
 A lawyer vs a paralegal makes no difference.

 Q: I have been performing medical cost projections for liability and/or workers' compensation insurers/TPA for at least 6 years.
 This involves reviewing and summarizing medical records in a manner understandable to the adjusters; projecting future treatment and its costs based on both the history and treatment guidelines.
 Costs are based on either a WC fee schedule or usual and customary, based on the claim type and adjuster preference.
-I have been writing Medicare set asides for over 6 years, as requested by workers' compensation self insureds or third party administrators.
-These are billable based on flat fee or on a per hour basis, depending on the customer.
+I have been writing Medicare set-asides for over 6 years, as requested by workers' compensation self-insureds or third party administrators.
+These are billable based on a flat fee or on a per hour basis, depending on the customer.
 They involved detailed review and summarizing of the medical records; anticipating the future medical needs of the claimant, including prescription medications; determining those needs, the coding, and the costs over the life expectancy based on either WC fee schedules or usual and customary (depending on the state/requestor).
-This involves researching evidence based guidelines and other medical information.
+This involves researching evidence-based guidelines and other medical information.
 These are submitted to our partner attorneys as well as the claimant.
 I interact on a regular basis with our partner attorney's regarding submission of these reports to Medicare, updating and/or revising, the documentation needed for submission, and other issues.
 I also perform liability insurance reviews, summarizing the medical/injury history, researching medical information and treatment guidelines, relating the medical issues to the issues resulting from an alleged incident, in a matter understandable to the referring adjuster/attorney.
 I have been doing the liability reviews for approximately 3 months.

 I have been involved in multiple conference calls and conversations with adjusters and/or attorneys to explain the details of the above.